lmc297/bactaxR/README.md

 ## Tutorials

-### Tutorial 1: Construct a dendrogram using pairwise ANI values, identify medoid genomes, and visualize medoid-based clusters in a graph
+### Tutorial 1: Construct a histogram and dendrogram using pairwise ANI values, identify medoid genomes, and visualize medoid-based clusters in a graph

 1. For this tutorial, we're going to use pairwise ANI values that were calculated between 36 *B. cereus* group genomes using <a href="https://github.com/ParBLiSS/FastANI">FastANI</a> (a subset of the original data set, which will save time and memory; for all 2,231 genomes used in the full data set, see Supplementary Table S1 of the paper).